 Peace Studies and International Development

-The chance to meet people of different backgrounds and experience is unparalleled and makes for a very rich learning environment.
+The world comes to Bradford, we are extremely proud that our students cover over 50 nationalities.
+The chance to meet people of different backgrounds and experience is unparalleled and makes PSID a very rich learning environment.

 The Division also boasts one of the six Rotary Peace Centres worldwide and is a founding member of the Rotary Peace Centres network.

 If you are looking for an undergraduate, masters or research based degree in a truly global city then you should be coming to the University of Bradford.
 The Division of Peace Studies and International Development provides a stimulating and innovative environment.
 Apply or contact us today.

 Why Peace Studies and International Development?

 We are one of world’s oldest university centres for the study of peace and international Development.
 The Division of Peace Studies and International Development have a world-class reputation for research.
 We are also one of the UK’s leading politics departments.

 Academic staff have a global profile and undertake regular media interviews, as well as advising governments, international organisations and nongovernmental organisations around the world, based on cutting edge research on critical issues in line with the division’s broad ranging but methodologically focused expertise.

 We will engage you critically in practical and policy debates, simulations and group exercises, focusing on developing an understanding of key global problems in the 21st century.
 We host lectures by leading policymakers from international organisations such as the UN and NGOs such as Oxfam.
 We also host PeaceJam, an exciting and innovative international peace education programme for schools and youths in the UK.
 In the Research Excellence Framework (REF) Peace Studies was ranked 7th nationally for impact and 15th position out of 56 universities nationwide for research environment.